 The standard then, seems to be applicable to more kinds of processing when compared to its European counterpart (that excludes manual processing not intended for a filing system).

 Here, again, we see that the nature of recommended Standard does not require special care in setting its restrictions, since every voluntary adoption of the Standard is welcomed.
 The Standard only sets, in Article 1, its intended audience.

-Despite the seen differences, it is clear that there are many common traits between E.U.
-Law and Chinese Law.
+Despite the seen differences, it is clear that there are many common traits between the E.U.
+Regulation 679/2016 and Chinese Standard GB/t 35273–2017.
 Both the rules examined, in fact, provide a rather widespread concept of personal data, suitable to include the most relevant processing activities that could undermine personal data of citizens, i.e. the processing made by businesses, that crave for personal data for marketing purposes.

 4.3.
 The information provided to the data subject in China and in the E.U.

-Both E.U.
-Law and Chinese Law set a list of information that a data controller shall provide to the data subject when processing his/her personal data.
+Both the E.U.
+Regulation and the Chinese Standard set a list of information that a data controller shall provide to the data subject when processing his/her personal data.
 This list is particularly interesting since it details which information is essential, according to each law, in order to allow the data subject to exercise his/her rights.

 The European regulation lists the information in Article 13, which states that when the data controller obtains data from a subject, it shall provide all the following information:

 - the identity and the contact details of the controller;